 “Am I that obvious?”
 Maebhe asked.

 “I saw you hit that water.
-I imagine you’re feeling pretty sore.”
+I imagine you’re feeling pretty sore right now.”

 Maebhe considered Drys.
 They said faeries were never nice just to be nice; they always expected something in return.
 A trade.
 And Drys had already been very nice to her.
 She looked back up at the stairs and weighed her options, finally deciding that whatever Drys wanted in return was worth it.
 “Alright, then.”

 Drys grinned and scooped Maebhe into their arms, laughing at her indignant squeak.
 They gave her only a moment to adjust before taking off.

 “That’s just not fair,” Kieran said, scowling after them.

 “Don’t suppose you’ll carry me up?” Íde asked.

 “I love you, Íde, but I don’t think I can even carry myself up.”